The Common Program of the People's Republic of China 1949-1954

 This arrangement redefined the PLA from a mere field army to a comprehensive defense force, with Military Regions established to align with the nation's strategic requirements.
 The establishment of four levels corresponded with the party authorities at varying hierarchical levels.
 From October 1950 to December 1954 there were numerous efforts to regularize the structure of military Regions and several were abolished and others created.
 (See Fig. 14.1 enlarge)

-The period of the military administration is limited and in accordance with article 14 of the Common Program.
-The governments of the major administrative regions serve as the superior organs overseeing all provinces and cities within their respective regions, concurrently acting as commissariats of the central government.
+The period of the military administration was limited in accordance with article 14 of the Common Program.
+The governments of the major administrative regions served as the superior organs overseeing all provinces and cities within their respective regions, concurrently acting as commissariats of the central government.
 Secondly, the administrative authority at the provincial level was curtailed by designating provinces as secondary administrative regions.
 By 1953, there were a total of 53 provincial-level administrative regions.
 The structure of these major administrative regions mirrored that of the central government.
 Under a Regional Committee of the People's Government, there were three subsidiary guidance sub-committees and a commission at the same level, including the Committee of Politics and Law, the Committee of Finance and Economy, and the Committee of Culture and Education, as well as the People's Supervisory Commission.
 Additionally, there were subdivisions of the People's Supreme Court and the Supreme People's Procuratorates.

 Military control in small cities would last for a period of two weeks to a period of two to three months.
 In larger cities with more than 100,000 population, the Government decided on the continuance or termination of the military control.